-- Dream feed is a feed when they’re asleep & yes of course bottle fed babies can
+- Dream feed is a feed when they’re asleep and yes of course bottle fed babies can

 - Put babies to bed, then pick them up at about 11 (don’t unwrap or chat to them) and feed them in a quiet room to get them to sleep til later in the morning.

-- Its simple to stop dream feeds, i reduced the time i did them by half an hour each week my son never woke up so i kept reducing it by half an hour then when i got to 8:30 i reduced the amount of the bottle by 50mls once a week he still didnt wake so i kept reducing till it was all gone.
+- It is simple to stop dream feeds, I reduced the time I did them by half an hour each week my son never woke up so I kept reducing it by half an hour then when I got to 8:30 I reduced the amount of the bottle by 50mls once a week he still didn’t wake so I kept reducing till it was all gone.
 By the time he was 6 months old he was able to sleep 7-7 with no dream feed

-- Dreamfeed is usually done around 10-11pm at night to encourage sleeping through the night.
-I am still currently dreamfeeding my 8mth old.
-We just pick her up out of bed keep them in a dark quiet ro still wrapped (if they r wrapped) you gently rub the bottle on their lips and they will start sucking they dont usually burp in a dreamfeed once finished the bottle they will push it out and still be asleep then put them back in bed.
-Iv been doing this for my dd since 3wks and she has slept thru ever since.
+- Dream feed is usually done around 10-11pm at night to encourage sleeping through the night.
+I am still currently dream feeding my 8 month old.
+We just pick her up out of bed keep them in a dark quiet room still wrapped (if they are wrapped) you gently rub the bottle on their lips and they will start sucking they don’t usually burp in a dream feed once finished the bottle they will push it out and still be asleep then put them back in bed.
+I’ve been doing this for my dd since 3 weeks and she has slept through ever since.
 Not sure when we are going to try and drop it !
-Soon i think 🙂
+Soon I think 🙂

-- I dreamfed my DS from 4 weeks til 7.5 months.
-With both bf-ing and bottle.
+- I dream fed my DS from 4 weeks til 7.5 months.
+With both breastfeeding and bottle.
 With bottle he just stayed in his cot and burped himself.
-When he was 7.5 mo my mum was looking after him and forgot his 10.30 dreamfeed and he slept all night (better then with a dreamfeed) so we stopped then!
+When he was 7.5 months my mum was looking after him and forgot his 10.30 dream feed and he slept all night (better then with a dream feed) so we stopped then!

 - I still dream feed my 17 month old

-Can someone please explain ‘dreamfeeds’ to me, I’m keen to try it, anything better than still getting up 4-5 times a night with 7 mo DD
+3. Can someone please explain ‘dream feeds’ to me, I’m keen to try it, anything better than still getting up 4-5 times a night with 7 mo DD

-- I think its when you wake bub up well not wake just hold them while still somewhat sleeping about an hour before they are meant to and feed them.
+- I think it is when you wake bub up well not wake just hold them while still somewhat sleeping about an hour before they are meant to and feed them.
 Its meant to prolong sleeping time. . .
-I tried it a couple of times, i didn’t see much difference but could be different for you 🙂 Sari
+I tried it a couple of times, I didn’t see much difference but could be different for you 🙂 Sari

-- I uswd put mi son down at 630 after his feed then just get hime up and give him a bottle at 10 he slept the whole time and went till 6am.
+- I used put my son down at 630 after his feed then just get him up and give him a bottle at 10 he slept the whole time and went till 6am.
 Danica

 - Dream feed is usually 10-10.30 whichever suits you best I gently pick up my little one put the bottle to his mouth & he will drink it they are seamy sleeping whilst doing this after he is finished I gently pat his back to get a small burp as have constant issues with reflux then he gets put back down & sleeps till 6-7am.
 Sarah

-- this is what i think it is… Say u feed her at 7pm before bed and then she goes down for the night.
-U wld then go into her room before u go to bed say 10pm and feed her without waking her.
+- This is what I think it is… Say you feed her at 7pm before bed and then she goes down for the night.
+You would then go into her room before u go to bed say 10pm and feed her without waking her.
 If she is bottle fed just put it in her mouth while she is still in her cot and if breast pull her out, feed her and put back.
-Dont even change her nappy.
+Don’t even change her nappy.
 Good luck!
 Sarah

-- My scenario was similar to Tania’s, however I was able to stop the dreamfeed by 6mths as when I would try to wake him a bit he wouldn’t be hungry and would quickly go back to sleep.
+- My scenario was similar to Tania’s, however I was able to stop the dream feed by 6 months as when I would try to wake him a bit he wouldn’t be hungry and would quickly go back to sleep.
 I’d try giving solids and making sure enough was being taken in during the day.
 Like we do with ourselves, but still expect a wake up call or two during growth spurts or when teething.
 Good luck!
 Rebecca

 - I give my son a dream feed at 12 and most nights he sleeps through to 6-8 i have found even when he has been sick he drinks this feed better than all his others 🙂 Laura

-- wow 4-5 times a night?? surely bub cant be hungry every time. thats alot of times to get up at that age you must be buggered. have you spoke to your child nurse to see if maybe theres something else going on.maybe bub just cant stay settled.
+- wow 4-5 times a night?? surely bub cant be hungry every time.
+That’s a lot of times to get up at that age you must be buggered. have you spoke to your child nurse to see if maybe there is something else going on.maybe bub just cant stay settled.
 Kristy

-- Definately look at Save Our Sleep to explain DF & to get rid of that many wakes!!
-Cold is a huge factor in multiple nightwakings even tho most don’t realise bubs is cold till u start to add more layers.
+- Definitely look at Save Our Sleep to explain dream feed & to get rid of that many wakes!!
+Cold is a huge factor in multiple night wakings even though most don’t realise bubs is cold till u start to add more layers.
 Tizzies bedding guide is avail on her website for $9….best money spent, it’s a big eye opener.
 Krystal

 Did you try using a dream feed for your baby?
 Did it work for you?